-The phrases "string of warmer than normal days" and "cooler than normal grain filling period " can be converted mathematically into measures of thermal time by calculating the daily accumulations of heat.
-Commonly used terms for thermal time are Growing Degree Days (GDDs) or heat units (HUs).
+The phrases "string of warmer than normal days" and "cooler than normal grain filling period" can be converted mathematically into measures of thermal time by calculating the daily accumulations of heat.
+Commonly used terms for thermal time are Growing Degree Days (GDDs), Growing Degree Units (GDUs), or heat units (HUs).

 Different methods exist for calculating heat units depending on a) the crop or biological organism of interest and b) the whim or personal preference of the researcher.
-In Purdue's Pest & Crop Newsletter unit accumulation relative to corn phenology is the formula first suggested by the National Oceanic and Atmospheric Administration in 1969 and labeled as the 'Modified Growing Degree Day' formula in 1971.
+The calculation method most commonly used throughout the U.S. for determining heat unit accumulation relative to corn phenology is the formula first suggested by the National Oceanic and Atmospheric Administration in 1969 and labeled as the 'Modified Growing Degree Day' formula in 1971.